 Can you still get the benefits of whitening when you use fluoride-free toothpaste?

 Yes.
 When mechanical stain removal and enzymatic action, rather than chemical bleaching action (such as in some natural toothpastes which are fluoride-free), are used, this type of toothpaste can also whiten the teeth.
 What matters is the quality of the formulation and not whether the toothpaste contains fluoride or not.
+Preserving this ingredient purity also plays a major role in keeping your mouth's natural defenses in balance.
+Standard commercial whitening options often rely on harsh chemical biocides and foaming detergents like sodium lauryl sulfate (SLS) to strip away debris, which inadvertently wipes out your entire oral microflora and leaves you with chronic dry mouth and recurring bad breath.
+Shifting your daily care regimen toward a dedicated oral microbiome toothpaste, how it works ensures you are gently lifting surface stains while nurturing the beneficial commensal bacteria strains that keep your mouth's natural pH perfectly balanced and healthy.

 Does fluoride-free mean less cavity-fighting power?